jimnarey/alu_auto_builder/README.md

 ## Important!

-Some of the operations performed by this tool require administrator privileges on Windows.
+- Some of the operations performed by this tool require administrator privileges on Windows.
 Look in the help sections of the GUI for more info.
+- When running the GUI tool in Linux, use the included sh file if running from the Desktop (i.e not in a console window) to get the logging output.

+## Contents

 - [What's New!](#what-s-new-)
 - [What it is](#what-it-is)